 - Pool: Large, indoors, and with fabulous views, but otherwise not so inviting.

 - Fitness Center & Spa: Odyssey Health Club & Spa is on the top floor, with a sauna and jaw-dropping views.

 InterContinental Sydney – Food and Drink

-- Restaurant: Café Opera is on the ground floor.
-European-style bistro offering a vast range of meals, and specialising in seafood buffets. • 117 Dining is sophisticated and award-wining, with ‘Asian fusion’ cuisine and an extensive wine list. • The Meat & Wine Co. features an atmospheric street-level setting, with an obvious emphasis on steak and wine.
+- Restaurants: Café Opera is on the ground floor.
+European-style bistro offering a wide range of meals, and specializing in seafood buffets. • 117 Dining is sophisticated and award-wining, with ‘Asian fusion’ cuisine and an extensive wine list. • The Meat & Wine Co. features an atmospheric street-level setting, with an emphasis on steak and wine.

 - Breakfast: Costs an extra A$42.

 - Room Types: City Side Room • Eastern Harbour View Room • Harbour Bridge View Room • Opera House View Room • Australia Suite • The State Suite • The Governor Suite • Executive Suite

 - Smoking Rooms: By Australian law, smoking is forbidden within hotel buildings.